Upgrade Your Office Lighting with LEDs

 Non-uniform lighting allows people to create customized lighting for the area depending on the intended usage and helps to save on power bills by reducing energy consumption.

-You can plan for all of this easily with our free photometric lighting plan, but we’ll also outline how you can estimate it yourself, below.
+You can plan for all of this easily by taking advantage of our free photometric lighting plan.
+But there’s also a way to estimate it yourself, as shown below.

 The Lumen Method

 The lumen method is formed on the description of a foot candle, or as we mentioned above, the lumens on an area of 1 square foot on which there is a uniformly distributed flux of 1 lumen.